bomberstudios/sketch-commands/README.md

 # Sketch Commands

-Sketch Commands is a freestyle port of my [Orange Commands for Fireworks](http://orangecommands.com) for Bohemian Coding’s [Sketch.app](http://bohemiancoding.com/sketch/).
+Sketch Commands is a port of some of my [Orange Commands for Fireworks](http://orangecommands.com) for Bohemian Coding’s [Sketch.app](http://bohemiancoding.com/sketch/).

 It works both with the App Store and the non-sandboxed versions of Sketch (i.e: the beta).